pandas-dev/pandas/doc/source/timedeltas.rst

    Timedelta('-1 days 2 min 3us')

    # like datetime.timedelta
-   # note: these MUST be specified as keyword argments
+   # note: these MUST be specified as keyword arguments
    Timedelta(days=1,seconds=1)

    # integers with a unit